Traveling So Easy a Gingerbread Can Do It!

-Take the Metro.
-The Tokyo Metro is inexpensive and easy to get anywhere in Tokyo.
+- Take the metro.
+The Tokyo Metro is an inexpensive, easy way to get anywhere in Tokyo.
 The signs have both Japanese and English and are color coded by line.
 The metro map can be downloaded here.

-Consider an Alternative to Hotels.
-The Shinjuku-Okubu Station was only a couple blocks from our Airbnb, allowing us to easily get any where in Tokyo.
+- Consider an alternative to hotels.
+The Shinjuku-Okubu Station was only a couple blocks from our Airbnb, allowing us to easily get anywhere in Tokyo.
 Our host was a great resource.
 She recommended nearby restaurants, step by step directions, and provided us with pocket WiFi to use the duration of our stay.
-Our room was small, but was clean and met our needs at a fraction of the cost of a hotel in the same location.
+Although our room was small, it was clean and met our needs at a fraction of the cost of a hotel in the same location.

-Book Tours in Advance.
+- Book tours in advance.
 We booked our tours months in advance using Viator.
 Many of the tours we were interested in sold out or had very limited availability closer to our departure date.
-The tours were lead by different companies and each exceed our expectations.
+The tours were lead by a variety of companies and each exceed our expectations.

-Learn a Few Phrases in Japanese.
+- Learn a few Japanese phrases.
 Wanting to be respectful of the local language, we learned to say several phrases in Japanese before our trip.
 We always received an excited smile and nod of the head when we said thank you, delicious, nice to meet you, or thank you in Japanese.

-Book a Tour Guide if Visiting the Tsukiji Fish Market.
+- Book a tour guide to visit the Tsukiji Fish Market.
 We were informed when booking and beginning the tour, guides are prohibited from entering the inner market.
 Reaching this point of the tour, any identifiers of being a guide were removed and our tour continued inside.
 Without a knowledgeable guide, we would not have been able to see many areas of the market and sample a perfect $30 USD pear.

-Most Streets are Unnamed.
-Blocks are numbered, but streets in between are left unmarked.
-I brought the map from our DK Eyewitness Travel Guide.
-We were able to find landmarks in the city that were labeled on the map to determine our location.
+- Most streets are unmarked.
+Blocks are numbered, but the streets in between have no signs.
+Using the map from our DK Eyewitness Travel Guide, we were able to compare landmarks in the city with those labeled on the map to determine our location.

-Research unique attractions.
-Japan has some crazy, kawaii places, but they have to be found.
-Restaurants and shops occupying the first to fifth floor or higher, it’s impossible to see everything.
+- Research unique attractions.
+Japan has some crazy, kawaii places, but aren’t in plain sight.
+With five or more stories of restaurants and shops, it’s impossible to see everything.
 Some of the most unique places are off the main path or not widely advertised.